movableink/styleguides/engineering/css.md

   - Uses of z-index
   - Compatibility or browser-specific hacks

+### !important

+Never use `!important` in your rule declarations.
+It is an anti-pattern, and works by intentionally breaking the logic of CSS.
+It's a helpful shortcut, but can cause headaches down the road when you're trying to figure out why something is overriding the styles you write later down the road.
+Prefer more targeted selectors or, if necessary, more nested selectors to the use of `!important`.

 ### ID selectors

 While it is possible to select elements by ID in CSS, it should generally be considered an anti-pattern.
 ID selectors introduce an unnecessarily high level of [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) to your rule declarations, and they are not reusable.